marsdenmadoka/Hotelini/README.md

 alt="StarWars" height="50px"></p>

 ### HOTELINI APP 📱
-Hotelini App is a Android Application built with koltin and jetpack compose that gives the user the nearest hotels near them.
+Hotelini App is a Android Application built with kotlin and jetpack compose that gives the user the nearest hotels near them.
 The app scans your locations gets your location then finds all the hotels near you and there details.

 The app is also set to provide distance and directions from your location to the nearest hotel.